 - Integrate logically the product sharing and augmentation by promoting the products with a good amount of discount.
 Deploy social sharing initiatives to make effective viral marketing.

-- Use different promotional techniques, including advertising, sales promotions, organic traffic, e-mail marketing, media coverage, or any other impending marketing strategy, to get majority users at the lowest cost.
+- Use different promotional techniques, including advertising, sales promotions, organic traffic, e-mail marketing, media coverage, or any other impending marketing strategy, to get the majority of users at the lowest cost.

 After setting up the product-market fit, the next step is to make sure how this can be converted into the online and offline marketing channels, comprising a website, social media, content marketing, SEO, advertising campaigns, outlets, news releases, product brochures, and sales catalogs.
 So, we see the product strategy consists of putting an emphasis on the creation of product features as per different customer needs and then on sharing the product information and reviewing and modifying the products.

 Price does not cost anything but provides the resources to spend on marketing and production movements.
 The list price that is known as the official price of a product can be made more attractive if there is a discount.
 But a brand image does not depend on the regular price-cut or discount or promotional offers.
 Moreover, the margin or profit needs to be sacrificed if there is a discount.
 The customers might be habituated to purchase only when there is any offer or price-cut.
 Therefore, the regular use of price instruments is not good for building a strong position in